Emperor and Empress in India

 Emperor Akihito and Empress Michiko are currently in Chennai, where they will spend two days before returning to Tokyo this evening local time.

 The aim of the visit to India has been to strengthen the bilateral and economic relations between Japan and India.Filed under Japanese Royals

-Tagged Ambassador, Bilateral Relations, Emperor Akihito, Empress Michiko, India, Official Visit, President Mukherjee, Prime Minister Singh.
+Tagged Ambassador, Bilateral Relations, Emperor Akihito of Japan, Empress Michiko of Japan, India, Official Visit, President Mukherjee of India, Prime Minister Singh of India.